 We want you to walk away knowing all the programs and services available to you, and feel affirmed of your service.
 Stop by the Military Resource Center early and often, we're here to serve YOU.

-- If you are using 1606, Ch 30, Ch 35, STAP or DAV waivers, you will be responsible for paying the enrollment deposit with the Bursar
+- Covering the $200 enrollment fee if you are using Ch.
+33 or Ch.
+31 VA Education Benefits, (If you are using 1606, Ch.
+30, Ch.
+35, STAP, or DAV waivers, you will be responsible for paying the enrollment deposit to the Bursar)

 Student veterans are encouraged to make an appointment or come by the Veteran Resource Center offices to ensure a smooth transition into the College.